bakame-php/cron-expression/README.md

 - a coding style compliance test suite using [PHP CS Fixer](https://cs.symfony.com/).
 - a code analysis compliance test suite using [PHPStan](https://github.com/phpstan/phpstan).

-To run the tests, run the following command from the project folder.
+To run the tests, run the following command from the project folder once it is cloned from its source repository and the package is installed via composer.

 ```bash
 composer test